OSU-AIMS/DeepPoseRobot/README.md

+# Deprecation Notice

+**This repository is no longer in use, and exists for reference only.
+The approaches used in this implementation were found to be suboptimal and inferior to other methods.**

 # DeepPoseRobot, an implementation of DeepPoseKit

-To see rendering examples, open [Render_Examples.md](https://github.com/AdamExley/DeepPoseRobot/blob/main/Render_Examples.md)

 This is an adaptation of both [DeepPoseKit](https://deepposekit.org) and [PixelLib](https://github.com/ayoolaolafenwa/PixelLib) to predict robot joint angles.